oliviawestmacottssw/SSW.Rules.Content/rules/office-environment---do-you-know-how-to-get-approval-for-a-purchase/rule.md

 ---

- ​​​When you need to spend money, don't assume you will get authorization – make sure you have approval before spending the money.
+When you need to spend money, don't assume you will get authorization – make sure you have approval before spending the money.

 Let's have a look at the best way to get authorization: